 The course has three main focus areas.
 First, it introduces the students the basic methods for public sector innovation.
 Second, the students will tackle a specific real-world public sector challenge through hands-on fieldwork.
 Third, the students will provide concrete solutions to the identified challenge and present the results and defend their arguments in front of an expert panel.

-The grade is based on interim presentations of field-work (50%) and final presentation (quality of the conducted work, style of presentation, quality of slides) (50%).
+The grade is based on interim presentations (50%) and final presentation (50%).